Stupid Hoe: Background and synopsis

-The music video for "Stupid Hoe" was directed by Hype Williams and was shot on December 19 and December 20, 2011.
+The music video for "Stupid Hoe" was directed by Hype Williams and shot on December 19 and 20, 2011.
 It was released via Minaj's Vevo on January 20, 2012.
 Prior to the video's release, Minaj revealed via Twitter that the video's premiere should be viewed in its explicit form, stating "Can't premiere on a network b/c its important that my art is not tampered with, or compromised prior to you viewing it for the 1st time."
 Minaj's longtime partner and hype man Safaree Samuels, also known as S.B., appears in the video, wearing a shirt promoting Minaj's second album Pink Friday: Roman Reloaded with its original release date February 14, 2012.

 The video begins with a close-up of Minaj's mouth syncing the words of the song as the background and color of her lips change to the song beat.
 Scenes of dancers jump roping with Minaj and Hype Williams's names are rapidly intercut with the scene.
 Minaj is then shown pulling her leg over the back of her head, while wearing extreme blue eye make-up, clearly mimicking the cover to the 1985 Grace Jones album Island Life.
 Minaj is then shown sitting in a hot pink Lamborghini Aventador, noticeably avoiding eye-contact with the camera.
 As the song chorus begins, rapid intercutting continues, featuring Minaj angrily growling at the camera and a plastic doll with a more than voluptuous figure.
 Adorned in pink attire, Minaj continues to angrily rap the song's lyrics in pink wigs including a curly banged style, and a tight ponytail.
-As the second verse starts, a leopard is shown in a cage, which later transforms into Minaj, also in the cage.
+As the second verse starts, a leopard is shown in a cage, which later transforms into Minaj, also in the cage, which draws resemblance with Shakira's "She Wolf".
 As Minaj continuously transforms back and forth between a large predator cat and back into herself she strikes advanced yoga poses.
 As the video ends, Minaj is seen adorned in childlike clothing while standing on an oversized pink chair, as a reference to Jessie J in "Price Tag".
 As the camera pans closer to Minaj, her eyes begin to grow in an animated way, referencing Lady Gaga in "Bad Romance".
 As the video ends, the clip shows a "Super Bowl 2012" ad with color splashing in the background, referring to the album cover for Pink Friday: Roman Reloaded, and closes with Minaj lying in the cage calmly after finishing an eccentric dance.
 The whole video has scenes flashing rapidly in and out of view.